jaylingelbach/AbandonedHobby/recap.md

 # Changes I may want to make:

 - Checkout-view.tsx on success where do I want to route?
 Currently routing to library.
+- prevent user from buying their own products.

 # Categories finalization